abocha/vocab-tool/README.md

 Open the “Pack Inspector” panel below the exercise view to curate the currently loaded level + exercise:

 - Filter by substring and length range, hide/restore individual items, and see live counts (parsed → filtered → displayed).
-- Toggle Shuffle/Max Items in context; the curated list immediately updates the learner view.
+Filters + hidden IDs persist per `(level, type)` in `localStorage` for quick revisits.
+- Toggle Shuffle, Max Items, and (for matching packs) the `Pairs per Set` limit without leaving the inspector.
+These settings drive the learner view immediately and also persist.
 - Export the curated subset to CSV directly in the browser.
-The download preserves the original schema for each exercise type.
+The download preserves the original schema for each exercise type so the file can replace the original pack for a session.
+- Review diagnostics in-line: header mistakes, missing levels, mixed matching shapes, and other parser warnings are summarised in the inspector as well as in the banner above the learner card.

-The banner above the exercise also surfaces parse warnings (missing columns, skipped rows) so teachers can catch malformed data quickly.
+The top-of-page banner also surfaces parse warnings and errors (missing columns, skipped rows, empty files) so malformed packs never crash the app—the UI simply falls back to a friendly empty state.

 ## Available Scripts